plone/plone.restapi-client/docs/actions/users.md

 ## Get Users list

+### Query function

-This function returns the retrieve list of all users in the portal.
+Use the `getUsersQuery` function to get the query for fetching the list of all users in the portal.

-- Function name: `getUsersQuery`
+### Hook

+Use the `useGetUsers` hook to get the list of all users in the portal.

 ### Parameters